Akash Bhairav

 Akash Bhairav (आकाश भैरव) or Aaju (आजु) is one of the different forms of Bhairava.

-The temple of Akash Bhairav is supposed to have been a palace of the king of Nepal, Kiranti King Yalambar around 3100–3500 years back.
+The temple of Akash Bhairav is supposed to have been a palace of the king of Nepal, Kirati King Yalambar around 3100–3500 years back.
 The surrounding of Akash Bhairav is known as Yen to symbolize Ne of Nepal.
-Ne means Midland in Kiranti language.
+Ne means Midland in Kirati language.
 The head of the Aakash Bhairav was dug up several hundred years ago in Kathmandu.
-It is taken out once a year on the occasion of Yenya Festival and blessed by the Kumari, the living goddess who lives in the nearby Kumarichok.
+It is taken out once a year on the occasion of Yenya Festival and blessed by the Kumari, the living goddess who lives in the nearby Basantapur.
 This ceremony is held in the month of August/September.
-During the ceremony, large number of worshippers come to visit this temple.
+During the ceremony, large numbers of worshippers come to visit this temple.
 They offer Peda (sweets made from milk), flowers, money and several others things.
 We could have witnessed the late dynasty exchanging the swords with that of Akash Bhairav, most recently by the previous king Gyanendra of Nepal and late King Birendra of Nepal before him.
 In reality, they had made the offering and shown deep respect towards the historic icon.

 Other names

-He is also known as King Yalambar in Nepal,and Āaju meaning First King in Nepal Bhasa.
+He is also known as King Yalambar in Nepal, and Āaju meaning First King in Nepal Bhasa.

 History of the Deity

-The Akash Bhairab is said to be the Kirati king Yalambar himself.
+The Akash Bhairab is said to be the king Yalambar himself.
 Legend has it that, Yalambar was the first king to establish this nation and even extended towards Tista in east and Trishuli in the west.
 He is believed to have gained the powers through tantric worshipping.
-During the famous battle of the Mahabharat, the first king of Kirat dynasty, Yalambar in disguise of Bhairab, went to the battlefield to help the losing party.
-When Lord Krishna heard of it, he tried to test the ability of Bhairab, turned out that if Bhairab was to be allowed to join the losing side, the war would continue till both parties were to be annihilated, for whichever side Bhairab will have overwhelming advantage that the arrow, Bhairab (Yalamber is kirat king, and kirats are known to be great hunters whose primary weapon is bow and arrow) possessed could even penetrate the body of Krishna who is considered divinity.
-So Krishna asked Bhairab if Bhairab could give something as gift, for Bhairav is/was the greatest of all warrior in the gathering of Mahabharata, as Bhairav agreed, Krishna asked or the head of Bhairab and he promptly chopped Yalambar's head, which reached Kathmandu through the sky, hence the name given to the sky god or the Akash Bhairab.